AliRezaJoodi/Electronics_Modules/PhoneLine_Dialing/README.md

 ## Dialing on the Phone Line
 I have tested it many times and worked great.

+For new version: Use transistors Drive for right side of the choke

 ### Folders and Files Description
 It has included: